beliefelicitation/beliefelicitation.github.io/paper.md

 ### Get the paper

-You can find the paper, with all the details, more results, statistical tests, and further exploration of the interfaces' performance, here: ADD LINK TO PAPER.
+You can find the paper, with all the details, more results, statistical tests, and further exploration of the interfaces' performance [here](https://www.dropbox.com/s/d0j0sa6nkn0ybuy/Crosetto_De_Haan_Eliciting_beliefs_when_the_distribution_matters_a_horse_race_of_tools.pdf?dl=1.)

 ### Get the software

-Find the oTree code for each of the four interfaces here: https://github.com/beliefelicitation/otree-elicitation-tool
+Find the oTree code for each of the four interfaces [here](https://github.com/beliefelicitation/otree-elicitation-tool)

-Try it out yourself on our oTree demo here: https://beliefelicitation.herokuapp.com/demo
+Try it out yourself on our oTree demo [here](https://beliefelicitation.herokuapp.com/demo)